 Underwriters Number of Common Units

-Citigroup Global Markets Inc.
+Citigroup Global Markets Inc. 1,168,750

-Wachovia Capital Markets, LLC
+Wachovia Capital Markets, LLC 1,168,750

-Lehman Brothers Inc.
+Lehman Brothers Inc. 440,938

 Merrill Lynch, Pierce, Fenner & Smith

-Incorporated
+Incorporated 440,938

 Morgan Stanley & Co.
-Incorporated
+Incorporated 440,938

-UBS Securities LLC
+UBS Securities LLC 440,938

-Credit Suisse Securities (USA) LLC
+Credit Suisse Securities (USA) LLC 148,748

-Total
+Total 4,250,000

-The underwriters propose to offer some of the common units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the common units to dealers at the public offering price less a concession not to exceed per common unit.
-The underwriters may allow, and dealers may reallow, a concession not to exceed per common unit on sales to other dealers.
+The underwriters propose to offer some of the common units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the common units to dealers at the public offering price less a concession not to exceed \$0.77 per common unit.
 If all of the common units are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to additional common units at the public offering price less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 637,500 additional common units at the public offering price less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional units approximately proportionate to that underwriter's initial purchase commitment.